 Whatever you currently eat, try to eat less of the carbohydrates.
 In other words, have more meat and green vegetables on your plate than any other food.
 If you are eating chili, omit or reduce the amount of rice.
 If burger and fries are being served, eat the burger and skip the French fries.
 Or, eat less than what you would normally eat and then save the rest for a snack or light breakfast.
 Remember this a “how to start a low carb diet plan” guide.
 Therefore, this is just prep work before starting a low carb diet.

 Fast-food can be hard to avoid at times.
 Therefore, if you frequent a certain fast food restaurant for breakfast, lunch, or dinner decide what low carb item you can eat before you get there.
 For example, instead of ordering a breakfast burrito, you can order 2 scrambled eggs with cheese.
 If you are stuck with going out for lunch, you can order chicken nuggets or a kid’s meal.

 At home you should be in your safe haven.
 Therefore, you should at least make it hard to cheat.
-When grocery shopping, do not buy things that you can’t eat because you will eventually eat them.
-Buy yummy things that you can eat.
+When grocery shopping, do not buy things that you trying not to drink or eat because you will eventually eat them.
+Buy yummy low carb snacks that you can eat.

 3. Determine Your Modus Operandi (M.O.)

 A low carb diet is very effective.
 However, if possible, I think it is good to give yourself the occasional break.
 In this way, you do not fall completely off the wagon (so to speak) and start eating in an unhealthy way again.
 Therefore, this section will introduce you to some ideas that may work well for your needs.
 It will help you decide on a low carb diet mode of operation.
 This is really how to start a low carb diet that you can continue.

 A. The Social Carb Eater